rahusahu-ai/rajusahu.github.io/README.md

-this is my eard me file
+this is my Profile Project
+npm install -g @angular/cli